Dadabhai Naoroji: Views and legacy

 Dadabhai Naoroji is regarded as one of the most important Indians during the birth of the nascent independence movement.
 In his writings, he came to the conclusion that the exertion of foreign rule over India was not favourable for the nation, and that independence (or at the very least, responsible government) would be the better path for India.

-Further development was checked by the frequent invasions of India by, and the subsequent continuous rule of, foreigners of entirely different character and genius, who, not having any sympathy with the indigenous literature – on the contrary, having much fanatical antipathy to the religion of the Hindus – prevented its further growth.
+Further development was checked by the frequent invasions of India by, and the subsequent continuous rule of, foreigners of entirely different character and genius, who, not having any sympathy with the indigenous literature—on the contrary, having much fanatical antipathy to the religion of the Hindus—prevented its further growth.
 Priest-hood, first for power and afterwards from ignorance, completed the mischief, as has happened in all other countries.

-Naoroji is often remembered as the "Grand Old Man of Indian Nationalism."
+Naoroji is often remembered as the "Grand Old Man of Indian Nationalism".

-Mahatma Gandhi wrote to Naoroji in 1894, saying that "The Indians look up to you as children to the father.
+Mahatma Gandhi wrote to Naoroji in 1894, saying: "The Indians look up to you as children to the father.
 Such is really the feeling here."

 Bal Gangadhar Tilak admired him; he said:

 If we twenty eight crore of Indians were entitled to send only one member to the British parliament, there is no doubt that we would have elected Dadabhai Naoroji unanimously to grace that post.

 Here are the significant extracts taken from his speech delivered before the East India Association on 2 May 1867 regarding what educated Indians expect from their British rulers:

 The difficulties thrown in the way of according to the natives such reasonable share and voice in the administration of the country as they are able to take, are creating some uneasiness and distrust.
 The universities are sending out hundreds and will soon begin to send out thousands of educated natives.
 This body naturally increases in influence...